cjshelton/blog/_posts/2020-03-26-running-aspnetcore-in-docker-on-raspberrypi.md

 The [Microsoft Docs][dotnet-publish-2.1-url] says that this set of options does not work when using the .NET Core SDK 2.1, but that's not quite accurate; the command runs successfully, but the output does not include a platform-specific executable, nor is the output cross-platform.

-The output is a DLL and its dependencies which are specific to running on the Linux ARM32 architecture, which is exactly what I needed to minimise the application size.
+The output is a DLL and its dependencies which are specific to running on the Linux ARM architecture, which is exactly what I needed to minimise the application size.

-#### Pull the .NET Core Runtime Image
+#### 4. Pull the .NET Core Runtime Image

 Now that the intermediate image has been built, it is time to prepare the resulting image for Production.
-It is also important the right base image is chosen here, as this image will be used as the basis for the deployed application.
+It is important the right base image is chosen here, as this image will be used as the basis for the deployed application.
 The SDK is not useful in the Production image as the app has already been built, so it makes sense to use a leaner image which contains only the runtime dependencies required to run the application.

 {:.code-block}
 ```
 FROM mcr.microsoft.com/dotnet/core/aspnet:2.1
 ```

-#### Copy the Production Files into the Image
+#### 5. Copy the Production Files into the Image

 The next step to building the Production image is to copy in the files from the output of the `publish`{:.code-inline} command from the intermediate build image.